 Because Yorkies are small and fit well under furniture, their coats and beards may work better than your average feather duster in collecting dust bunnies.
 It's up to you to decide how long you want the beard to grow.

-In the conformation ring, you may see it touch the floor, but most owners find a 4-to-6-inch beard ideal.
+In the conformation ring, you may see it touch the floor, but most owners find a 4–6-inch beard ideal.

 For a good reason, one of the Lhasa Apso titles is the "Bearded Lion Dog of Tibet."
 Unlike the lion, this breed sports a long, fluent goatee rather than a mane.

-The whiskers and long beard, which often boasts tips darker than the rest of the body, gives him his unique character and regal appearance.
+The whiskers and long beard, which often boasts tips darker than the rest of the body, give him his unique character and regal appearance.